Contact Lens Care

 All our lenses come with a scratch resistant coating, free of charge.

-Anti-glare Glasses
+Anti-Reflection Glasses

-The lens reduces reflections from its front and rear surface of the lenses, as such, you will notice that anti-glare lenses do not have a harsh shine.
+The lens reduces reflections from its front and back surface of the lenses, as such, you will notice that anti-reflection lenses do not have a harsh shine.
 By doing so they improve the aesthetics of the lens so that they appear almost invisible allowing people to focus on your eyes rather than getting distracted by the reflections from your glasses.
 In addition, they help to prevent eye strain for those who spend a significant amount of time in front of screens.

 You’ll be pleased to know that all of our photochromic lenses come with an anti-reflective coating.
-This glass lens coating helps photochromic lenses to reduce glare in bright and sunny conditions.
+This lens coating helps photochromic lenses to reduce glare in bright and sunny conditions.

 Blue Light Lenses